 Since his initial arrest in 2004 for the stabbing deaths of his estranged wife, Laura Boren, 20; their 4-year-old son, Andre Jr.; and her 1-year-old daughter, Leyha Hughes, Thomas has gouged out both his eyes.
 He immediately confessed to the murders and told investigators God had told him to carry out the killings.
 He was found guilty the following year in the youngest child’s death, which carries an automatic death sentence.

-Thomas first began experiencing hallucinations as a child and has experienced mental illness his entire life.
-He is being treated with medication while in prison.
+Thomas has experienced mental illness his entire life and has been treated with medication while in prison

-A day before the murders, Thomas sought help at a North Texas hospital for his delusions.
+A day before the murders, Thomas sought help at a local hospital for his delusions.
 The intake form noted that he appeared psychotic and suicidal.
-He was left alone and, believing that no one was helping him, he left the hospital.
+He was left alone, and, believing that no one was helping him, he left the hospital.

 Last October, the U.S. Supreme Court rejected a request to consider an appeal of Thomas’ conviction, in which his lawyers argued that members of the jury that convicted him of killing his wife and two children had expressed racist views.